End User representatives

 - Improving operational fire prediction services by efficiently transferring the knowledge gained in this project and others to fire weather forecasters and to fire behaviour analysts.

-The project uses the premier operational Australian high-resolution weather prediction model, the Australian Community Climate and Earth-System Simulator, coupled to a fire-spread model.
+The project uses the premier operational Australian high-resolution weather prediction model, the Australian Community Climate and Earth-System Simulator (ACCESS), coupled to a fire spread model.

 This research into interactions with topography, potential for pyro-convection, potential for three dimensional interactions, potential for winds to change substantially around a fire, water vapour dry slots, plume development and spotting process will be integrated into a formal, quantitative system for use with the current fire forecasting system.